Agungvpzz/Survival-Analysis/README.md

 - **Statistical Associations**: All categorical features, except for Gender and PhoneService, show a statistically significant association with Churn.
 - **Tenure and Contract Type Insights**:
    - The `Month-to-month contract` type exhibits the highest churn rate, particularly during the first month.
 Given that this plan is used by the majority of our customers, it underscores the company's vulnerability if it relies solely on short-term contracts without effective customer retention strategies.
    - The `Two-year contract` is associated with a higher proportion of customers remaining active for over five years.
-However, the lower number of newer users on this contract might indicate either a shift in customer preference or the impact of targeted marketing strategies that encourage a move toward short-term contracts.
+However, the lower number of newer customers on this contract might indicate either a shift in customer preference or the impact of targeted marketing strategies that encourage a move toward short-term contracts.

 - **Service Features Insights**:
    - Customers `without internet service` demonstrate higher loyalty, with a churn rate of only 7.4%.
-In contrast, `Fiber Optic` and `DSL` users exhibit churn rates of 41.9% and 19.0%, respectively.
+In contrast, `Fiber Optic` and `DSL` customers exhibit churn rates of 41.9% and 19.0%, respectively.
    - Among customers `with internet service`, those who do not subscribe to any additional services, such as `OnlineSecurity`, `TechSupport`, `OnlineBackup`, or `DeviceProtection`, experience a significantly higher churn rate of approximately 40%, twice as high as those who subscribe to at least one of these services.

 - **Socio-Demographc Features Insights**: